JvanKatwijk/dab-cmdline/README.md

  Note that this function is *required* to be provided for,

- The resulting audio (PCM) samples - if any - are returned as pairs of 16 bit integers, with the length (in items), and the baudrate as other parameters.
-The PCM samples are passed on by the library to the user through a user defined callback function.
+ The resulting audio (PCM) samples - if any - are returned as pairs of 16 bit integers, with the length (in 16 bit integers, not pairs), and the baudrate as other parameters.
+The PCM samples are passed to the user through a user defined callback function.
  The type of the callback function should be conformant to

 	typedef void (*cb_audio_t)(int16_t *, int, int);